tiagofsanchez/blog/content/posts/2019-11-26-APIs, a simple tech wizardry.md

 Today we keep hearing words like: Digital ecosystem , seamless customer journey, platforms, etc...
 This concepts are ubiquitous but what do they mean in practice?
 And why are they possible today?
 Simply put they are the result a fully integrated technology landscape via Application Programmatic Interfaces, or APIs.

-# APIs connecting the world
+# APIs the new railroad connecting the world

 You probably don't realize, but you are reading this blog post through an App that uses hundreds of API's to work.
 Your simple web browser uses [thousands of APIs](https://frontendmasters.com/books/front-end-handbook/2018/learning/web-api.html) to render information so that you can read it on your screen.

 The companies that you probably love - Uber, Airbnb, and many more - have a vast number of third-party APIs from third parties.
 Uber, for example, uses google maps for global maps, twilio for communications and Braintree for payments.
 What is interesting is that this new companies realize that they are better interconnected in a seamless way, then apart.
-Uber doesn't want to build a global mapping infrastructure, communication tools neither payment rails, however they can't live without them.
+Uber doesn't want to build a global mapping infrastructure, communication tools neither payment rails, however they can't live without them.In a similar way Apple doesn't want to own and build all the components of the iPhone, and they shouldn't.
+Apple is smart, selects and builds what are the core parts of their business and outsources what is not.

-On the other hand, API-first companies, and as a result, API-first products are far more extensible, are easier for customers to integrate with and have the ability to create and foster fantastic communities around different use cases.
-Companies such as Gatsby, Airtable and Algolia are a great examples of startups that have fantastic communities around their business.
+Apple business model is only possible due to the existing logistic infrastructure.
+Similarly, Uber value proposition wouldn't exist without APIs.
+API-first companies, and as a result, API-first products are far more extensible, are easier for customers to integrate with and have the ability to create and foster fantastic communities around different use cases.
+Companies such as [Gatsby](https://www.gatsbyjs.org/), [Airtable](https://airtable.com/) and [Algolia](https://www.algolia.com/) are great examples of startups that have built fantastic communities around their products.

 # What does this mean for corporates?

-Time showed us that the Chinese Empire, was on the wrong side of history.
+Time has showed us that the Chinese Empire, was on the wrong side of history regarding the railroad.
 As mentioned previously, the technology gap was not that wide, however the Chinese didn't believe that railroads were a big economic propeller.
-However, they have learned their lesson and are betting big on the API economy.
+They have learned their lesson and are now betting big on the API economy.
+Companies like Alibaba, Tencent and Baidu are growing at an incredible pace as a result of their API ecosystems.

 Despite the fact that same can perceive APIs as same sort of technology wizardry, they are indeed a new way to create and exchange value in a very similar way that railroads did in 1750.
 Corporates should embrace them as and opportunity to either consume or deliver products and services from or to third-parties.

+While there are a lot of challenges ahead, specially considering topics such as data protection and cyber threat, the opportunity of leveraging APIs far outweighs the risks.
+To same extent the railroads also faced different their cyber punks, Jesse James was one of the first bandits to hold up a moving train.

+Looking into the past can definitely help us try to understand how the future will look like.
+However, I am biased and I guess that is not necessarily a bad thing.

+Are you more concerned with Jesse James?
+Or do you want to leverage the new railroad?